The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

 New Genetic Technologies and Public Policy (2nd or 3rd year, NIH) examines both the scientific basis and the policy implications of several new genetic tests that affect the public.

-Ethical, Legal, and Social Implications in Genetics and Genomics over Time Ethical and Sociocultural Implications of Genetic and Reproductive Technologies (2nd or 3rd year, JHU) teaches students to conceptualize and evaluate the ethical and behavioral aspects of genetic servicesexamines relevant implications through the lens of significant and field-defining periods and events in the history of the field and how the events have shaped and defined the current state of the science and emerging ethical, policy, and public health issues.
+Ethical, Legal, and Social Implications in Genetics and Genomics over Time (2nd or 3rd year, JHU) examines relevant implications through the lens of significant and field-defining periods and events in the history of the field and how the events have shaped and defined the current state of the science and emerging ethical, policy, and public health issues.

 Public Health and Research Methodology